Investments made easy

 Diversify

 Making sure you scatter your seeds wisely when diversifying your portfolio can help to ensure you're spreading your risk across different funds or shares and risk profiles.
 Investing across different things should mean that even if one investment goes down, another may stay stable or could even go up.
-When asked we found out that only 13% of people were invested in a diversified portfolio.
+When asked we found out that only around 15% of people were invested in a diversified portfolio.

 Keep an eye on fees

 When you use an investment platform, you’ll usually be charged a fee; fees could include transaction, withdrawal and platform fees.
 You may only be charged some of these but equally you could be charged all of them.
 The lower the fee, the more of your investment returns you’ll get to keep, so it’s important to shop around to compare services and fees.
-Out of those asked 7% of people said they didn't know how much they currently paid in fees and charges on their investments.
+Out of those asked around 8% of people said they didn't know how much they currently paid in fees and charges on their investments.

 Stay in it for the long haul

 Riding the waves of investments can sometimes be quite daunting.
-When asked, 9% of people said that when their investments go down, they would transfer to another provider.
+When asked, around 8% of people said that when their investments go down, they would transfer to another provider.
 But the performance of the investment isn’t determined by the provider, it’s determined by fund performance and what's happening in the economy, and often in the world in general.

 Sometimes, making the most out of an investment means keeping it where it is.
 Some investments will weather the dips in the market and recover from the lows.